Phala-Network/phat-offchain-rollup/README.md

 ![](./images/offchain-rollup-arch.png)

-There are three steps to use Phat Offchain Rollup, as shown on the diagram:
+To successfully use the Phat Offchain Rollup, follow these three steps illustrated in the diagram:

-1. Integrate the rollup client in the Phat Contract to connect to the anchor
+1. Integrate the rollup client within the Phat Contract to establish a connection with the anchor.
-2. Deploy the Anchor contract on the target blockchain
+2. Deploy the Anchor contract onto the target blockchain.
-3. Integrate the anchor with your consumer contract (the smart contract that the Phat Contract interacts with)
+3. Integrate the anchor with your consumer contract (the smart contract that interacts with the Phat Contract).

-The remaining of this section will focus on the Rollup Client integratoin.
-It explains how to use Phat Contract.
-The deployment of the anchor contract and the integration to the consumer contract will be discussed in the [Integration](#integration) section later.
+The rest of this section will focus on the Rollup Client integration and provide a detailed explanation on how to utilize the Phat Contract.
+Deployment of the anchor contract and its integration with the consumer contract will be covered in the [Integration](#integration) section later.

 ### Add the Cargo Dependency

-> If you are not familir with developing Phat Contract, you can start from the [Setup Wiki Page](https://wiki.phala.network/en-us/build/stateless/setup/) for details.
+> If you are not familiar with developing Phat Contracts, you can start with the [Setup Wiki Page](https://wiki.phala.network/en-us/build/stateless/setup/) for more information.

-Update the `Cargo.toml` file in the Phat Contract project to include the phat-offchain-rollup dependency under the `[dependencies]` section:
+Update the `Cargo.toml` file in your Phat Contract project to include the `phat-offchain-rollup` dependency under the `[dependencies]` section:

 ```toml
 phat_offchain_rollup = { git = "https://github.com/Phala-Network/phat-offchain-rollup.git", branch = "main", default-features = false, features = ["evm", "substrate"] }